to3aunglynn/cv_ai/README.md

 AI CV Tailor is a web application that helps users improve their CV based on a job description.
 The user can enter resume details and a job description, then the system sends the information to an AI backend and returns a tailored analysis such as match score, missing skills, recommended keywords, improvement suggestions, and tailored CV points.

+# Team

+This project was developed as an MSc Computing group project at Edinburgh Napier University, supervised by Dr Kia Dashtipour.
+The team was made up of Wai Yan Htet (Project Manager), Ei Sandy Phyo (Backend Developer), Zwel Nyi Nyar Htut (Testing & Research Lead) and Toe Aung Lin (UI/UX Developer).

 ## User Interface

 ### Dark Mode